-Greetings, and welcome to "Walking Among the Dead."
-I shall not bore you with a bunch of nonsense, so let me just say that Pokemon belongs to Nintendo and Game Freak, and that not all original characters are mine, but I have been given permission to use them.
+I guess this doesn't have enough Contest-shipping for this to be good enough.
+Sorry.
+Pokemon belongs to Nintendo and Game Freak, and not all original characters are mine, but I have been given permission to use them.
+Thank you and enjoy.

 Ambulando Cum Mortuis: by runia24

 "I knew it!"
 Michael exclaimed.
 "I thought you seemed familiar."

 Cassius nodded, and then turned back towards Sidney.
 "As for the Nightshade attack, there's a very good story behind that, but it's fairly long, and really best told just about anywhere that isn't a bright, cheerful spring field."